freenet/web/hugo-site/content/news/introducing-ghost-keys.md

 Given that Freenet is a decentralized project, one might question why we rely on donations, which are inherently centralized.
 There are three key reasons:

-1. **Anonymity**: Although donations involve a central process, they are anonymous thanks to the blind signature process.
+1. **Anonymity**: Although the donation itself relies on a centralized system, they are anonymous thanks to the blind signature process.

 2. **Funding for a Larger Mission**: Donations provide essential funding to Freenet, which not only developed Ghost Keys but is also tackling the much broader challenge of decentralizing virtually all internet services.
-Without this funding, progress on these ambitious goals would be severely hampered.
+It's a great cause.

-3. **Simplicity**: Donations are a straightforward and easily understood method for supporting Freenet.
-They allow people to contribute without needing to understand more complex or experimental funding mechanisms.
+3. **Simplicity**: Donations are straightforward and easily understood.

 While donations are our current method of support, we’re actively exploring decentralized alternatives for the future.
 For example, we plan to implement a system called